 Should I use a broker to sell my app?
 It depends on how much time you have and whether you want the best outcome.
 A broker handles buyer sourcing, valuation, negotiation, and the full deal process so you can focus on running the business while the sale is in motion.
 Without one, most founders either undervalue their app, talk to the wrong buyers, or run out of patience halfway through due diligence.
 If your app is generating above $5k MRR, working with an experienced broker typically pays for itself several times over in the final multiple.

-Know What You Are Getting Into Before You Start
+Before You Start

-OEB Digital works with app founders through every stage of this process, off-market and confidential.
+$20M+ closed across 40+ countries.
+Serious buyers only.
 If you want to understand what your exit could look like, start here.

 ]]>